 We finally arrived at the highest point of the mountains surrounding the Ngorongoto crater where the beautiful Lobo lodge in northern Serengeti was welcoming us.

 We were to spend two nights in this very modern and beautiful lodge.
 It was paradise.
-The lodge was surrounded by enormous rocks and gorgeous umbrella acacias (Acacia tortilis ).
-Nearby there was savanna and several kopjes, huge rock formations.
+The lodge was built in among enormous rocks and gorgeous umbrella acacias (Acacia tortilis ).
+Nearby there was savanna and several more kopjes, huge rock formations.

-The rain started soon after we had seen our giant crocodile, and I never believed a crocodile could be that enormous.
+On the second day, it started to rain soon after we had seen our giant crocodile, and I never believed a crocodile could be that enormous.
 I am better acquainted with Florida alligators, and I had never imagined a huge monster like this.
 We had already seen a couple of crocodiles at a distance, but this one was right there, swimming towards us.

-The rain continued as we went on and we hit on a big group of elephants bathing in a river, about ten or so with the young ones, They were very funny, and I took a short movie. it is a bit slow though, because elephants are pretty slow-moving animals.
+The rain continued as we went on and we met on a big group of elephants bathing in a river, about ten or so with the young ones, They were so funny, and I took a short movie. it is a bit slow though, because elephants are pretty slow-moving animals.
 Here is the video.

 Altogether, we had four wonderful days in Serengeti, days of unforgettable wildlife and gorgeous nature.